Pakistan Calls For Indias Accountability Over 7,000 Custodial Deaths In IIOJK - UrduPoint

 The D8 foreign ministers would deliberate upon the shared responsibility of the International community to bring an urgent and unconditional ceasefire and an end to the inhumane and unjustified war on the people of Gaza, the spokesperson added.

-The deputy prime minister will present Pakistan's stance on the ongoing genocide in Gaza and the urgency of the unconditional ceasefire, lifting of the siege and humanitarian relief for the Palestinian people.
+The deputy prime minister will present Pakistan's stance on the ongoing genocide in Gaza and the urgency of the unconditional ceasefire, lifting of the siege and humanitarian relief for the Palestinian people, she said.

 The spokesperson informed the media about the passing of the Tunisian Ambassador in Islamabad Borhene El Kamel, due to prolonged illness, and expressed condolences and sympathies with the Tunisian government the grieved family.